Dairy-Free Chocolate Ice Cream

 1. Soak the cashews overnight in cold water or soak In boiling water for an hour.
 Drain the cashews.

-2. Blend water, cashews, coconut milk, cocoa energize until the mixture is smooth.
+2. Blend water, cashews, coconut milk, and cocoa energize until the mixture is smooth.

 3. Freeze for 2-3 hours